This post is part of a series:

 If we're going to love something that is lovely, we can't just hear about it in a lecture; we need to experience it.

-know the Atlantic Ocean, you can't just do chemical analysis of the ocean, and study how many metric tons of water exist in it, and so forth, and its stretch from England to North America.
+C. S. Lewis, in his essay The Weight of Glory, said that to really know the Atlantic Ocean, you can't just do chemical analysis of the ocean, and study how many metric tons of water exist in it, and so forth, and its stretch from England to North America.
 You actually have to dive in.
 And swim in it.

 So, this is going to be the case for virtually anything that is going to make us wise, virtually anything that's truly important, and worth knowing permanently.
-We need to not just have it explained to us, we need to experience it
+We need to not just have it explained to us, we need to experience it.

 -Dr. Christopher Perrin, Embodied Education, emphasis original